 We offer a full range of asthma services, both at Mass General's main campus and at Mass General Waltham.
 Since we understand asthma can cause acute symptoms, we have a staff physician and a fellow on call 24/7 to answer patient questions and address emergency issues.

 We are one of the only academic medical centers in Boston to treat both adults and children with asthma, which is important because asthma tends to run in families.
 Once we establish an effective treatment regimen for one patient, we can often take the same approach in caring for another family member.
 In addition, our patients enjoy the comfort that comes from receiving lifelong care at a single facility.

 We care for patients with all major forms of asthma, including:

 All of our allergy specialists treat asthmatic patients.
 Our team includes physicians who are nationally known for treating this condition and are leading the way in developing novel treatments, such as combination and anti-immunoglobulin E (anti-IgE) therapies.

 Many asthma-related research studies are taking place at Mass General, with the ultimate goal of translating findings into improved clinical care as soon as possible.
 In the area of basic science, our physicians are investigating the mechanism of disease of asthma.
-Current clinical trials are exploring combination therapy as well as anti-IgE therapy (including its use during pregnancy).

 We are dedicated to preparing the next generation of leaders as academic clinicians and basic scientists in allergy and immunology.
 Fellows in the Allergy and Immunology Training Program receive clinical and research training in asthma and all other major conditions.
 Internal medicine residents also gain exposure to asthma patients as part of their general training.